roadster-rs/roadster/book/src/features/database/index.md

 # Database

-When the `db-sql` feature is enabled, Roadster provides support for various SQL databases via [SeaORM](https://docs.rs/sea-orm/1.1.4/sea_orm/), an ORM built on top of [sqlx](https://docs.rs/sqlx/latest/sqlx/).
+When the `db-sea-orm` feature is enabled, Roadster provides support for various SQL databases via [SeaORM](https://docs.rs/sea-orm/1.1.4/sea_orm/), an ORM built on top of [sqlx](https://docs.rs/sqlx/latest/sqlx/).
 See the SeaORM docs for more details.